MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-applications-on-iis/siteframe-on-iis.md

 First, download the latest stable release of the Siteframe application.
 For this article, we use siteframe-5.0.5-783 downloaded from the mirror [http://siteframe.org/p/siteframe-5-0-5](http://siteframe.org/p/siteframe-5-0-5).

-Once you download the package, uncompress it and copy all the files and folders to C:\Inetpub\wwwroot\siteframe.
+Once you download the package, uncompress it and copy all the files and folders to `C:\Inetpub\wwwroot\siteframe`.

 ## Set Up the Database